acbsp/bonafide.guru/en/contents.rst

 Niranjana Swami gave the instruction to set a *veto* for visiting the temple on Bhakta-das.
-Self-appointed ISKCON gurus use any means to suppress this kind of statements up to bodily harm of the one who wants to surrender to Srila Prabhupada as his *diksha-guru*.
+Self-appointed ISKCON gurus use any means to suppress this kind of statements up to bodily harm of the one who wants to surrender to |SP| as his *diksha-guru*.
 They all very well realize that they are not able to bring their own disciples back to God but it doesn’t keep them from going on accepting new disciples.
 This is how Maya affects conditioned souls who are eager for enjoyments in this material world.
-If we look at ISKCON “gurus” through the prism of Srila Prabhupada’s books and His instructions it becomes clear where do they lead their disciples.
+If we look at ISKCON “gurus” through the prism of
+|SP|’s books and His instructions it becomes clear where do
+they lead their disciples.
 To nowhere!
 To *samsara* - the cycle of repeating lives and deaths in material world.
 All who occupy the positions of *diksha-guru* on their own whimsy – are conditioned souls.